PizziPayment/PizziAPIDB/deploy/README.md

 ## Example

-Recreate the tables from scratch, loosing all the data.
+Recreate the tables from scratch, losing all the data.
 ```
 $> yarn start table recreate
 Table created.